1. Introduction

 How to apply

-MRC transition to the UKRI Funding Service
+The UKRI Funding Service

 Submission process

 It is your responsibility to ensure you apply to the correct funding opportunity.
-If you select the incorrect funding opportunity, your application will be rejected.
+If you select the incorrect funding opportunity, your application will be unsuccessful.
 It is also your responsibility to submit your application with adequate time to allow your research organisation to complete necessary checks and complete the final submission to us by 4pm on the advertised closing date.

 When an application is submitted through the UKRI Funding Service, it does not pass directly to us, but to the research organisation’s administration team who will then submit the application to us.